 Here are fifty-two sayings, extracts and quotations on fasting.
 Facts on fasting are on another page.
 And to make my stand clear: Skilled fasting may be all right and can also improve health - maybe not overnight, but along the way.
-There are many sides to it, several issues and many observations to consider too. - As usual on these pages, sayings without a named author are by me. - Tormod Kinnes
+There are many sides to it, several issues and many observations to consider too. - Sayings with no named author may be credited T. Kinnes.

 A healthy appetite is of health; a long, hazardous fast may not be so.

-A man seldom thinks with more earnestness of anything than he does of his dinner [Samuel Johnson]. - Take that into account.
+A man seldom thinks with more earnestness of anything than he does of his dinner (Samuel Johnson).

-Be on your guard when you begin to mortify your body by abstinence and fasting - lest you imagine yourself to be perfect and a saint.
-[Saint Jerome (340-420 A.D., Doctor of the Catholic Church)]
+Be on your guard when you begin to mortify your body by abstinence and fasting - lest you imagine yourself to be perfect and a saint (Saint Jerome [340–420 CE, Doctor of the Catholic Church]).

 Beware so that crappy fasting doesn't become a sorry punishment.